SE1 chartered london physiotherapist and qualified acupuncturist Christopher Curtis, City Back Pain Clinic at London Bridge SE1 Email link

 Degeneration of the spine may be a part of ageing, conditions such as arthritis or disc disease osteoporosis and osteoarthritis can cause back pain.

 Occasionally lower back pain can be an indicator of a more serious medical condition.
-Back pain following fever, may be an indicator of more serious problems.

-Weakness in the legs may show a compressed nerve or disc.
 Diabetes sufferers may develop back pain and this may be neuropathic in nature.
 People with the above symptoms should contact their Health professional or General Practitioner, immediately for a quick diagnosis and given appropriate treatment to prevent more permanent damage.

 Why is back pain so painful?